BEHOLD THE LAMB!

 It is God’s will that Israel reveal His righteousness—God’s righteousness.

-In those days shall Judah be saved, and Jerusalem shall dwell safely: and this is the name wherewith she shall be called, The Lord our righteousness.
+In those days Judah will be saved, and Jerusalem will dwell safely.
+And this is the name by which she will be called: THE LORD OUR RIGHTEOUSNESS.’
 (Jeremiah 33:16)

 Jerusalem is destined to be named, “The Lord Our Righteousness.”
 This is a most remarkable promise.
 Such an identification with the Lord and His righteousness can come into being only through marriage, for it is by marriage that two become one.